Browsed by

 The Perfect Burger Recipe

 For years I hosted a big Memorial Day BBQ for our friends and family.
 The menu was simple but the flavors were big.
 So was the guest list.
-The menu featured classics like burgers, hot dogs, grilled chicken and veggies, along with lots of side salads and condiments like homemade pickles.
+The menu featured classics like burgers, hot dogs, grilled chicken and veggies, along with salads and condiments like homemade pickles.

 The star of the show, a classic American Hamburger.
-Over times I learned to perfect what friends light-heartedly call “The Naz Burger”.
+Over time I perfected what friends light-heartedly call “The Naz Burger”.
 It’s simple to make and a crowd pleaser.
-I may pride myself on the hundreds I’ve made over the years, but the truth is anyone can make a great burger if you use good quality meat and keep the seasoning minimal.
-My not-so-secret-anymore secret recipe is beef, Worcestershire sauce, salt and pepper.
+I may pride myself on the hundreds I’ve made, but the truth is anyone can make a great burger if you use good quality meat and keep the seasoning minimal.
+My not-so-secret-anymore secret recipe is quality beef, Worcestershire sauce, salt and pepper.
 That’s it.
 Four ingredients to bliss.

 In my opinion, a charcoal grill is best.
-Of course you can make burgers on any grill or even on an indoor skillet, but to capture the true essence of a good old American cookout, a perfect smokey grilled burger is the ticket.
+Of course you can make burgers on any grill or even on an indoor skillet, but to capture the true essence of a good old American cookout, a smokey grilled burger is it.

 Tips~